shashank9666/indian-medicinal-plant-identification-using-cnn/README.md

 # Indian Medicinal Plant Identification using CNN
 Project Description : This project aims to identify Indian medicinal plants using Convolutional Neural Networks (CNN).
 The project uses a Flask backend to serve the model and provide an interactive interface for users to upload images of plants for identification.

-# Dataset The dataset used in this project consists of images of various Indian medicinal plants.
+ Dataset :The dataset used in this project consists of images of various Indian medicinal plants.
 You can find the dataset [here]
 https://www.kaggle.com/datasets/aryashah2k/indian-medicinal-leaves-dataset

 # Installation and Setup